Disclaimer: There are affiliate links in this post. At no cost to you, I get commissions for purchases made through links in this post.

 You don’t want to discover that your little one is too terrified to climb down an escape ladder while flames lick through your home.
-Make 2021 the year you create and rehearse a plan with your family in case of natural disaster.
+Make this year the year you create and rehearse a plan with your family in case of natural disaster.

 When creating your escape plan, consider factors like where you will all meet if you get separated and ensure all family members have backup chargers and phones to communicate if something occurs while away from home.
 Identify the safest place in your house to ride out earthquakes or tornadoes.

 3. Go on Vacation